aliyaus/react-tumblr-basic/README.md

 # react tumblr basic

-a very simple react app that displays a tumblr profile page that uses masonry ui design to display posts & allows search/filtering on content tags. this project will be progressively added on to include features such as database connection, account setup & managemnent, posting, ect.
+a very simple react app that displays a tumblr profile page that uses masonry ui design to display posts & allows search/filtering on content tags. this project will be progressively added on to include features such as database connection, account setup & management, posting, ect.

 # Key Concepts